Home

 2. If a job has any explicit tags, it can only run on a provisioner with those explicit tags (the provisioner could have additional tags).

-The external provisioner in the above example can run build jobs with tags:
+The external provisioner in the above example can run build jobs in the same organization with tags:

 • environment=on_prem